 Native data types supported in Databricks and Delta Lake might differ slightly from source systems.
 Required precision for numeric types should be clearly indicated before target types are chosen.

-The following articles provide addtional context on important considerations:
+The following articles provide additional context on important considerations: